databrickslabs/mosaic/docs/source/usage/install-gdal.rst

 This is different than `Spark DataFrame Checkpointing <https://spark.apache.org/docs/latest/api/python/reference/pyspark.sql/api/pyspark.sql.DataFrame.checkpoint.html>`__;
 we use the word "checkpoint" to convey interim or temporary storage of rasters within the bounds of a pipeline.
 Below are the spark configs available to manage checkpointing.
-In addition there are python and scala functions to update the checkpoint path, turn checkpointing on/off, and reset checkpointing back to defaults:
+In addition there are python and scala functions to update the checkpoint rawPath, turn checkpointing on/off, and reset checkpointing back to defaults:

   - python - :code:`mos.enable_gdal`, :code:`gdal.update_checkpoint_dir`, :code:`gdal.set_checkpoint_on`, :code:`gdal.set_checkpoint_off`, and :code:`gdal.reset_checkpoint`
   - scala - :code:`MosaicGDAL.enableGDALWithCheckpoint`, :code:`MosaicGDAL.updateCheckpointDir`, :code:`MosaicGDAL.setCheckpointOn`, :code:`MosaicGDAL.setCheckpointOff`, and :code:`MosaicGDAL.resetCheckpoint`